-At this time the library cannot accept new donations due to a backlog of materials, but we will make exceptions for rare and one-of-a-kind items as well as archival materials.
-Contact Library Director Gerry Szymanski at email@example.com for more information.
+At this time we cannot accept new donations due to a backlog of materials, but we will make exceptions for rare and one-of-a-kind items as well as archival materials.
+Contact Library Director Gerry Szymanski at firstname.lastname@example.org for more information.

-Volunteers are always needed at the Library & Archives.
-Please contact firstname.lastname@example.org to see what our current needs are.
+Volunteers are always needed.
+Please contact email@example.com to see what our current needs are.

 Monday and Friday, 9am-5pm